supersimple33/Touch-Bar-Visualizer/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites
 In order to listen to system sound Touch Bar Visualizer requires sound flower to be installed.
-Sound flower can be found at [a link](https://github.com/mattingalls/Soundflower).
+Sound flower can be found [here](https://github.com/mattingalls/Soundflower).
 Follow the instructions from Soundflower in order to download and run the installer and create a new audio device channel.
 ### Installation
 Once Soundflower has been installed you may either download the source of this project or download the latest release.
 ### Usage